Certified Nursing Assistant

 - Class/theory is online asynchronous (via Cinematic App), and the weekly assignments can be done at your convenience.

 - Skills Lab is onsite for 12 hours a week.
 Day cohorts will have 8.5 hours and Evening cohorts will have two 6-hour lab sessions per week for the first four weeks.
-Weekend groups will have one twelve-hour lab on Saturdays for the first four weeks.
+Weekend groups will have one 12-hour lab on Saturdays for the first four weeks.

 - Clinical will take place off-site at a long-term care facility where students must complete 24 hours of clinical care.
 Daytime and evening session students will have three 8-hour clinical rotations, while weekend session students will have two 12-hour clinical rotations.